open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 2. Run the target application.

-3. Run the OpenTelemetry Go instrumentation with root privileges.
+3. Run the OpenTelemetry Go Automatic Instrumentation with root privileges.

 ## Instrument an application in Docker Compose